jgarder/Marlin-Coreception-300/README.md

 # Sainsmart Coreception 300 (With Bl touch)

+## Update!
+READ
+ this firmware will expect that you have G34(Z Axis alignment) and G29(Bed Mesh Creation) in your start print G-code!
+This will ensure that each side of yourgantry is lined up before each print and theres a nice fresh bed mesh.

 ## Supported Platforms
 This is designed for a Stock 2019-2020 Coreception 300 with the MKS Robin nano V1.2.
 But this is almost completly stock marlin at its core and is compatible with any board marlin is. so if you change your coreception motherboard just change your compile environment and go.